NVIDIA/TensorRT/plugin/efficientNMSPlugin/README.md

 Most object detection networks work by generating raw predictions from a "localization head" which adjust the coordinates of standard non-learned anchor coordinates to produce a tighter fitting bounding box.
 This process is called "box decoding", and it usually involves a large number of element-wise operations to transform the anchors to final box coordinates.
 As this can involve exponential operations on a large number of anchors, it can be computationally expensive, so this plugin gives the option of fusing the box decoder within the NMS operation which can be done in a far more efficient manner, resulting in lower latency for the network.

 #### Boxes Input
+> **Input Shape:** `[batch_size, number_boxes, 4]` or `[batch_size, number_boxes, number_classes, 4]`
+>
+> **Data Type:** `float32` or `float16`

-The boxes input has shape `[batch_size, number_boxes, 4]` or `[batch_size, number_boxes, number_classes, 4]`, where the former is in case a single box prediction is produced for all classes such as in EfficientDet or SSD, and the latter is when separate box predictions are generated for each individual class, such as in FasterRCNN.
+The boxes input can have 3 dimensions in case a single box prediction is produced for all classes (such as in EfficientDet or SSD), or 4 dimensions when separate box predictions are generated for each class (such as in FasterRCNN), in which case `number_classes` >= 1 and must match the number of classes in the scores input.
 The final dimension represents the four coordinates that define the bounding box prediction.

 For *Standard NMS* mode, this tensor should contain the final box coordinates for each predicted detection.
 For *Fused Box Decoder* mode, this tensor should have the raw localization predictions.
+In either case, this data is given as `4` coordinates which makes up the final shape dimension.

 #### Scores Input
+> **Input Shape:** `[batch_size, number_boxes, number_classes]`
+>
+> **Data Type:** `float32` or `float16`

-The scores input has shape `[batch_size, number_boxes, number_classes]`, such that for each anchor box, there are `num_classes` elements with the predicted scores for each candidate class.
+The scores input has `number_classes` elements with the predicted scores for each candidate class for each of the `number_boxes` anchor boxes.

 Usually, the score values will have passed through a sigmoid activation function before reaching the NMS operation.
 However, as an optimization, the pre-sigmoid raw scores can also be provided to the NMS plugin to reduce overall network latency.
 If raw scores are given, enable the `score_activation` parameter so they are processed accordingly.

 #### Anchors Input (Optional)
+> **Input Shape:** `[1, number_boxes, 4]` or `[batch_size, number_boxes, 4]`
+>
+> **Data Type:** `float32` or `float16`

 Only used in *Fused Box Decoder* mode.
-It is much more efficient to perform the box decoding steps within this plugin.
-In this case, the boxes input will be treated as the raw box corrections, and this third input should contain the default anchor/prior box coordinates.
+It is much more efficient to perform the box decoding within this plugin.
+In this case, the boxes input will be treated as the raw localization head box corrections, and this third input should contain the default anchor/prior box coordinates.

-When used, the anchors input has shape `[1, number_anchors, 4]` or `[batch_size, number_anchors, 4]`, where the former is in case anchors are the same for all images in the batch, and the latter is in case they change for each image -- such as in the box refinement NMS of FasterRCNN's second stage.
+When used, the input must have 3 dimensions, where the first one may be either `1` in case anchors are constant for all images in a batch, or `batch_size` in case each image has different anchors -- such as in the box refinement NMS of FasterRCNN's second stage.

+### Dynamic Shape Support

+Most input shape dimensions, namely `batch_size`, `number_boxes`, and `number_classes`, for all inputs can be defined dynamically at runtime if the TensorRT engine is built with dynamic input shapes.
+However, once defined, these dimensions must match across all tensors that use them (e.g. the same `number_boxes` dimension must be given for both boxes and scores, etc.)

 ### Box Coding Type
 Different object detection networks represent their box coordinate system differently.
 The two types supported by this plugin are: